-Council of Presidents-Flect
+Council of Presidents-Elect

-The Council of Presidents-Flect of the United States and Canadian organizations and a comparable representative from Mexico, complements the mission of Council of Presidents and focuses on the development of working relationships and mutual trust
+The Council of Presidents-Elect of the United States and Canadian organizations and a comparable representative from Mexico, complements the mission of the Council of Presidents and focuses on the development of working relationships and mutual trust.

-Allan M. Kaufman, Facilitator
+Jack M. Turnquist, Facilitator